 Successful realization of the Open Grid Services Architecture (OGSA) vision of a broadly applicable and adopted framework for distributed system integration requires definition of a wide variety of Grid use case scenarios of both e-science and e-business applications.
-Use cases described in this document cover infrastructure topics (Commercial Data Center, IT Infrastructure and Management, Workflow), as well as scientific or commercial applications (National Fusion Collaboratory, Severe Storm Prediction, Collaborative Grid, Service-Based Distributed Query Processing, Online Media and Entertainment).
+Use cases described in this document cover commercial infrastructure and application topics (Commercial Data Center, IT Infrastructure and Management, and Online Media and Entertainment), scientific infrastructure and application topics (National Fusion Collaboratory, Severe Storm Modeling, and Virtual Organization Grid Portal), and essential grid technologies(Grid Resource Reseller, Service-Based Distributed Query Processing, and Workflow).
 The list of Grid use cases presented here is necessarily preliminary and incomplete.
 Also use cases are not described at the detail required for formal requirements.